farisalasmary/neural-network-matlab/README.md

 I implemented Batch Gradient Descent only.

 The dataset used in this repository was downloaded from [here](http://datacenter.aucegypt.edu/shazeem/).
-You may get the same CSV files from [this](https://github.com/farisalasmary/neural-network-numpy) repository.
+You may get the same CSV files that I used in this code from [this](https://github.com/farisalasmary/neural-network-numpy) repository.